Louise Redknapp Announces Her First Studio Album In 19 Years And New Single ‘Stretch’

 Woman Magazine reported that Louise had signed a new record deal with Warner Music U.K. and that she has worked with the likes of chart-toppers Clean Bandit and Raye on the album.

-Louise rose to fame under the name Louise Nurding before marrying footballer Jamie Redknapp who she has now split up with.
+Louise rose to fame under the name Louise Nurding before marrying footballer Jamie Redknapp, who she has now split up with.
 They married in 1998 and got divorced in 2017.

 Before becoming a solo artist, Louise was a part of the girl group Eternal in the 1990s.
 Their debut album Always & Forever was a huge success.
 The record sold over 1.2 million copies in the U.K. alone and was nominated for Best British album at the BRIT Awards.
-It was the first album by an all-female group to surpass 1 million U.K. sales according to Entertainment Focus.
-The album contained various top 10 singles and their debut single “Stay” even achieved success States side peaking at No. 19 on the U.S. Billboard Hot 100.
+It was the first album by an all-female group to surpass 1 million U.K. sales, according to Entertainment Focus.
+The album contained various top 10 singles and their debut single “Stay” even achieved success stateside peaking at No. 19 on the U.S. Billboard Hot 100.

 View this post on Instagram